Shreyash1811/Shreyash1811.github.io/_pages/about.md

 Trying a doc from github about a [link](https://github.com/Shreyash1811/Student-Performance-Prediction/blob/master/BA_Project2_Team2.pdf)?

 ### Hello, I am Shreyaskumar Kathiriya.
-I am a Data Science Enthusiast with
+I am a Data Science Enthusiast with curiosity to look beyond what's known and hunger for learning introduced me to data analytics, and since then I have completely submerged myself to this unending roller-coaster.
+As much as I enjoy data manipulation and management, it is the analysis of that raw data that gets me an adrenaline rush.
+It’s fascinating how some raw, meaningless numbers can give so much vital information, when put together right, read and represented correctly.

 <p style="font-family: Georgia, serif;